matejlou/tetrapal/README.md

 void tetrapal_free(Tetrapal* tetrapal);
 ```

-Triangulation data can be safely freed at any time by passing the `Tetrapal` pointer to the above function.
+Triangulation data can be safely freed by passing the `Tetrapal` pointer to the above function.

 ## Interpolation
 ### Barycentric Interpolation